Please read our information about transferring a premises licence before you apply.

 - the existing licence holder's consent to the transfer.
 They can complete a consent form online and we will need to receive this with your application

 - to scan and attach copies of documents which demonstrate the new licence holder's right to work in the UK.
 (This only applies to individual applicants or applicants who are part of a partnership).
-You can find further details about which documents are acceptable in the notes at the end of the application form.

 You'll be charged a fee for this application.
 Please make sure you are aware of how much this will cost.